Life Goes On

 However, it was a pretty short lived one as my Dad became seriously ill by early January of this year.
 Right after the first week of January, I got to know that my Dad’s health was deteriorating.
 I spoke with my Dad one last time and felt like asking him for his forgiveness, which he did.
 Like any other responsible Dad, he asked me for the unity within the family, love and care for each other.
 I promised my Dad and I will stick to my words until the very last day of my life.
 Things became so bad that Dad had to be admitted to the hospital within two day.
 Later, I got to know that he’s in the ICU and I didn’t wait for anything any longer.
 Bought the ticket and I headed for Bangladesh.
 By the time I landed in Dhaka, no one except my Uncle came to the Airport to receive me.
 That was a bit abnormal for me because every time I arrived in Dhaka, my brother and few others were there at the Airport to receive me.

 My family resides within the five kilometer radius from the National Airport of Bangladesh, so it was obvious that someone from my immediate family members would be there but there was none.
 From the Airport, me and my Uncle headed straight for our village where I myself, my Brother, my Dad and Mom was born.
 My long ride to my village made this point clear to me that Dad is no more.
 Eventually I learned that bitter truth.
 I stayed in Dhaka for about a month and I returned to New York by early February.

 The idea of loosing someone so close, is hard.
 It’s even harder if you are staying so far away from your family.
-However, I think the whole situation made me think on certain issues very seriously, especially the very fact of our own demise, uncertainty of life and life beyond our physical presence on this planet that we all tend to call home?!
+However, I think the whole situation made me ponder on certain issues very seriously, especially the very fact of our own demise, uncertainty of life and life beyond our physical presence on this planet that we all tend to call home!

 All I know for now, my view on life has changed forever and for the most of the part, I think it made me even better person, more humble and positive towards life.
-End of the day though life goes on.
+Because end of the day though life goes on.